kodedninja/bik/readme.md

 ```

 ## why?
-I love [`choo`](https://github.com/choojs/choo), but sometimes it's too much.
-For example when I want to use a simple component in a static site.
+I love [`choo`](https://github.com/choojs/choo) but sometimes it's too much.
+For example when I want to use a simple component, like a changing navigation menu or a counter in a static site.
 I was too lazy to find a module for that so I've built one.

-Uses [`nanomorph`](https://github.com/choojs/nanomorph) under the hood.
+Uses [`nanomorph`](https://github.com/choojs/nanomorph) under the hood and you need [`nanohtml`](https://github.com/choojs/nanohtml) or something similar.

 ## api
 ### `component = bik(state, handler(state))`